 A. Flagpoles must be equipped with materials or devices to eliminate noise created by the rope slapping the pole during windy conditions.
 Pole height shall not exceed twenty-five (25) feet.
-The flagpole must be placed within forty (40) feet of the house and it shall not be located in a setback.
+The flagpole shall not be located in a setback.
 Flag size should not exceed forty-five (45) square feet.
 A maximum of three (3) flags may be flown simultaneously.
-If flags are illuminated for night display, the illumination must originate from within ten (10) feet of the flag pole base and be aimed and focused directly at the flag; the source of light must be completely shielded from illuminating all other areas on and off the property.
+If flags are illuminated for night display, the illumination must originate from within ten (10) feet of the flagpole base and be aimed and focused directly at the flag; the source of light must be completely shielded from illuminating all other areas on and off the property.
 Proper flag etiquette shall be followed when displaying the American flag.